-(1) The college shall make the following arrangements to hear any appeal against a decision made under step 7.
+8. The college shall make the following arrangements to hear any appeal against a decision made under section 7.7 above.
+For the avoidance of doubt, the appeal will relate solely to whether the policy has been properly applied by the college.